storybookjs/marko/docs/essentials/actions.md

 title: 'Actions'
 ---

-The actions addon is used to display data received by event handler (callback) args in your stories.
+The actions addon is used to display data received by event handler (callback) arguments in your stories.

 ![Essential Actions addon usage](./addon-actions-screenshot.png)

 ### Action Args

-Actions works via supplying special Storybook-generated “action” args to your stories.
+Actions works via supplying special Storybook-generated “action” arguments (referred to as "args" for short) to your stories.
 There are two ways to get an action arg:

 #### Action argType annotation